 Important: Students who intend to register for classes during a Zaragoza session must submit the Meningitis Vaccine Requirement Form at least 1 week prior to a scheduled orientation session.
 Students cannot register for classes until this information is received by the Student Health Center.

-Students can choose to seek an exemption to the meningitis vaccination by submitting the official Texas Department of State Health Services (DSHS) Vaccine Exemption form to our office.
-This exemption form will be mailed to you directly from the DSHS office.
+Students who choose to seek an exemption to the meningitis vaccination for reason of conscience must submit the affidavit for exemption from the Texas Department of State Health Services (DSHS) to our office.
+Information on obtaining this form can be found online at this link: https://www.dshs.texas.gov/immunize/school/exemptions.aspx.
 It may take up to two weeks to receive the DSHS Vaccine Exemption form by mail, so plan accordingly.
 This form must be submitted to the Student Health Center at least 10 days prior to the first class day or one week prior to a scheduled Zaragoza session.
 The original form is required in our office.
 We cannot, by Texas law, accept a photocopy of the form.

 The form must be mailed or hand-delivered to: